Improving Non-autoregressive Translation Quality with Pretrained Language Model, Embedding Distillation and Upsampling Strategy for CTC: Experiment

 \subsection{Main Result}

 Next, we will discuss each of these three datasets separately and analyze their characteristics and performance.
 For TABLE~\ref{tab:main-iwslt} and TABLE~\ref{tab:main-wmt}, we utilized the strong teacher models for our distillation data. \paragraph{IWSLT'14 De$\leftrightarrow$En} Following a hyperparameter search on the validation set of IWSLT'14 De$\rightarrow$En, we apply a selection of the highest-performing settings to our NAT model and evaluated their performance on the test set.
 These results are presented in TABLE~\ref{tab:main-iwslt}. \begin{itemize} \item The results in (a) and (b) clearly demonstrate the beneficial impact of Knowledge Distillation (KD) on enhancing the performance of the NAT model.
 Additionally, the comparison between (b) and (c) reveals a significant boost in the BLEU score, signifying a considerable improvement in the NAT model's performance compared to the randomly initialized model shown in row (b).
 Moreover, a comparison between rows (d) and (e) underscores the advantage of using mask tokens (IM) over duplicate tokens (IT) for the tokens newly inserted by upsampling.
 The results illustrate that using IM leads to a noticeable improvement in performance compared to using IT.
 Row (f) not only represents the optimal setting derived from our hyperparameter search but also showcases the best performance on the test set, thereby underlining the effectiveness of our model under this configuration. \item The introduction of CTC beam search in row (g) does not lead to performance improvement.
 In the En$\rightarrow$De translation direction, the BLEU score remains the same with no significant change compared to row (f).
-However, we observe a substantial performance drop in the De$\rightarrow$En direction. \item Remarkably, our model's performance not only surpasses other NAT baseline models but also outperforms the existing AT model, making it the new state-of-the-art for this dataset. \item In terms of speed, our model achieves a remarkable speedup of 16.35$\times$ compared to the baseline autoregressive model.
+However, we observe a substantial performance drop in the De$\rightarrow$En direction. \item Our model surpasses other one-pass or iterative NAT models in translation quality, regardless of whether a pre-trained model is used.
+Furthermore, our model also outperforms AT models, including those that are pre-trained.
+Notably, it even exceeds the performance of the teacher model.
+CTCPMLM sets a new state-of-the-art on this dataset, marking a significant advancement for NAT. \item In terms of speed, our model achieves a remarkable speedup of 16.35$\times$ compared to the baseline autoregressive model.
 Even when using beam search, our model still demonstrates a significant speed improvement of 7.16$\times$.

 \end{itemize}